gas/tea_watch/README.en.md

 ### Method 2: With `go install` (if you have Go installed)

-This method compiles and installs the binary, but **it does not configure the keyboard shortcut**.
+This method compiles and installs the binary, but **it does not configure the keyboard shortcut** or create the configuration file.
+You can copy the [config.example.toml](config.example.toml) from this repository.

 ```bash
 go install github.com/gas/tea_watch@latest